BEST-Zagreb/CDB-Mark-I-v2/README.md

 ## Database

 This project uses a local SQLite database.
-For local development, create a folder named `db` at the repository root and add a SQLite database file named `cdb.sqlite3`.
+For local development, create a folder named `db` at the repository root and add a SQLite database file named `db.sqlite3`.

-Add `db/cdb.sqlite3` to your `.gitignore` to avoid accidentally committing the database file:

 ## How to contribute